Eldoza/Javascript_drumkit/README.md

 # Javascript_drumkit

-- This is drumkit created with vanilla JavaScript as part of the 30 JS projects in 30 days challenge.
+- This is a drum kit created with vanilla JavaScript as part of the 30-JavaScript projects in 30 days challenge.